 The highest speed settings of the treadmills are not used much or more often.
 But the more powerful the motor is, the longer you can run on it without overheating the motor.
 So, if you have that budget, invest on a powerful treadmill.

 Not everyone is lucky to have a big house.
 Most of us living in apartments, where making space for a treadmill is crucial.
 If that is the case, then invest in a treadmill that is easy to fold and takes little space when folded.

 Apps and Programs

-The manufacturers always highlight the hi-tech parts of their treadmills, but that is not the important thing about it.
+The manufacturers always highlight the hi-tech parts of their treadmills, but that is not important.
 Still, it matters because you will be using the treadmill at home all by yourself.
 For a big budget, you can invest in iFit compatible machines with a monthly subscription.
 Otherwise, the built-in and customized apps and programs are also useful.

 As you have come to the end of this list, I can guess that you have made up your mind on the treadmill you are going to buy for yourself.
-My last advice would be, check the warranty and customer service of the treadmill before actually spending on it.
-It will save you a lot of hassle in future.
+My last advice would be, check the treadmill’s warranty and customer service before actually spending on it.
+It will save you a lot of hassle in the future.